halhen/blog/content/post/2020-09-05-trying-julia.md

 ```

 I want to count how many times the trace visited each cell in the rescaled grid.
-A matrix is a convenient representation for this as it turns out to play nicely with the visualization library.
+A matrix is a convenient representation, as it turns out to play nicely with the visualization library.

 ```
 function normalize_attractor(attractor; width = 1000, height = 1000)